 At the beginning of January, Mary Greer, an experienced Registrar, came on board as a founder and began work on the recruitment of pupils for the school.
 This was challenging, as at this point the group was not yet in possession of the building and had no Head, teachers or equipment.
 However, parents were loyal and trusting of the team they knew and began to enrol.
 Despite the sale not being complete, the current owners of the Rectory were extremely supportive of the cause and a number of informational events were held in the building for prospective parents.

 By the summer of 2016 nearly forty families had signed up and the founders were able to offer roles for teachers.
 Had they had a genie they could not have been more successful with attracting the teachers they had wished for!
-A superb team, with Paula Elliott as Head, was assembled and work on the school timetable (by the incredible Sue Hilton-Taylor), curriculum, lesson plans and employment of all the peripatetic staff began.
+A superb team, with Paula Elliott as Head, was assembled and work on the school timetable, curriculum, lesson plans and employment of all the peripatetic staff began.

 During the summer planning permission to allow the Rectory to be used as a school was awarded and the school had its first Ofsted inspection.
 The school passed with flying colours – following many hours of preparation of policies, researching safety standards and looking at risk assessments!